dibrale/Regions/README.md

 ## Notes
-- The demo uses HTTP (not HTTPS) for simplicity.
+- The demos use HTTP (not HTTPS) for simplicity.
 Configure SSL in your own deployments if required.
-- The Dynamic RAG system uses sqlite files in the working directory; demos will create and (often) clean them up.
+- The Dynamic RAG system uses SQLite files in the working directory; demos will create and (often) clean them up.

 ## Contributing